jsreport/jsreport-client-app/README.md

-**DEPRECATED - THIS EXTENSION ISN'T MAINTAINED AND DOESN'T WORK WITH LATEST JSREPORT**
+**DEPRECATED - THIS EXTENSION ISN'T MAINTAINED AND DOESN'T WORK WITH THE LATEST JSREPORT**

 # jsreport-client-app
 > jsreport extension containing small consumer application for browsing reports